 Therefore, use the >

-operator to redirect the output to a file, e.g., to debloat index.html
+operator to redirect the output to a file.

 , you call

-Options are given as short and long options to enable or disable the according processing, the argument given by false
+Options are given as short and long options to enable with the argument true

-E.g., to enable vector graphics and disable classes on the file index.py
+E.g., to enable vector graphics and disable classes on the file index.html

 Long name: vector